enielsen93/rainreader/README.md

 # rainreader
-Python Package for reading KMD files from The Danish Meterological Institute (DMI) as well as simple simple analysis of the gauge data.
+Python Package for reading KMD files from The Danish Meterological Institute (DMI) as well as simple analysis of the gauge data.
 <b>To install:</b>

 ```